ARLahan/Flask-Scaffold/README.md

     - pip install -r requirements.txt
   - Run scaffold.py as demonstrated bellow

-* This scaffold is inspired on the RealPython's [https://github.com/realpython/flask-scaffold], but has some improvements, such as:
+* This scaffold is not a clone but is inspired on the RealPython's [https://github.com/realpython/flask-scaffold], but has some improvements, such as:

   * Fully multi-skeleton:
     - Just add a new skeleton to the skeletons directory,